-For distribution prices, the target cost reflective price for local assets is \$30/kVA/year.
+For distribution prices, the target cost reflective price for local assets is \$27/kVA/year.
 Applying this to the average fused capacity within each subcategory provides a target daily price:

-8 kVA 20 kVA 50 kVA 100 kVA 150 kVA Target daily charge (\$/day) 0.55 1.35 3.92 10.03 14.71
+8 kVA 20 kVA 50 kVA 100 kVA 150 kVA 300 kVA Target daily charge (\$/day) 0.43 1.20 3.22 7.01 10.95 17.52

-While we expect to transition toward these target charge levels over the next few years, for the 20 kVA category we are limited by regulation to charge no more than 45c/day (which must also cover transmission costs).
+While we expect to transition toward these target charge levels over the next few years, for the 20 kVA category we are limited by regulation to charge no more than 60c/day (which must also cover transmission costs).
 This limit forces us to apply higher volume prices, which in turn affects the other subcategories, and we must lower their daily charges to avoid over-recovery.

-The target cost reflective price for upstream assets is 8.5c/kWh for volumes used during weekdays (Mon to Fri, 7am to 9pm).
-Volume prices also recover the balance of the revenue requirement so we interpret the 8.5c/kWh as a target differential between day vs night and weekend pricing, and from this we calculate an appropriate anytime price as a weighted average of the two.
+The target cost reflective price for upstream assets is 6.9c/kWh for volumes used during weekdays (Mon to Fri, 7am to 9pm during the peak season).
+Volume prices also recover the balance of the revenue requirement, so we interpret the 6.9c/kWh as a target differential between day vs night and weekend pricing, and from this we calculate an appropriate anytime price as a weighted average of the two.
 The remaining volume-price options are set to provide appropriate incentives in relation to the anytime and day vs night and weekend prices.